Yemen: Deadly blast as new government arrives at Aden airport | DW | 30.12.2020

 At least 16 people have been killed and 60 more were wounded in an attack on Aden airport, according to local authorities.

-Loud blasts and gunfire were heard at the airport shortly after the plane arrived at the airport serving Yemen's temporary capital, witnesses said.
+Loud blasts and gunfire were heard at the airport shortly after the plane landed in Yemen's temporary capital, witnesses said.

 Explosions took place at Aden airport on Wednesday as the new unity government arrived by plane from Saudi Arabia